even4void/aliquote/content/post/tech-review-march-2018.md

 title: "Tech Review / March 2018"
 date: 2018-03-19T09:03:24+01:00
 draft: false
-keywords: []
-description: ""
 tags: ["readings", "review"]
-categories: ["tech-review"]
+categories: []
 ---

 Some fresh news from Twitter and the internet without further ado.

 <!--more-->

 [How to Design Programs, Second Edition](http://www.htdp.org/2018-01-06/Book/) (MIT Press) is available online, together with Racket code.
-If Lisp is your thing, then go fetch [some Lisp code](https://github.com/norvig/paip-lisp) for Peter Norvig's falmous textbook, *Paradigms of Artificial Intelligence Programming*, on GitHub.
+If Lisp is your thing, then go fetch [some Lisp code](https://github.com/norvig/paip-lisp) for Peter Norvig's falmous textbook, _Paradigms of Artificial Intelligence Programming_, on GitHub.

 If you are after good tutorials on bayesian analysis and mixed-effects models, stop by [Michael Clark's website](http://m-clark.github.io/documents/).
 Surely you will learn something, and appreciate beautiful typography on the web.